randomnoun/jquery-footnotes/README.md

 Most of these aren't implemented yet.

-'referenceSelector' : '.footnote-ref',
-            'footnoteSelector'  : '.fn',

-            // none of these are implemented but might be if I ever npm this thing:

-            'footnoteContainer' : null, // separate element that contains the .fn elements. maybe. look who knows.
-            'referenceTemplate' : null,
-            'footnoteTemplate' : null,
-            // overrides the animations
-            'shine': 'yellow', // probably need something a bit more obvious than this on the back links, as the fnref divs are pretty small
-            'onClickReference' : null, // an event handler when the fn ref is clicked 'onClickBack' : null, // an event handler when the fn back is clicked

-            // lifecycle events. because I think a footnote plugin needs these for some reason.
-            'beforeInit' : null,   // an event handler called after template initialisation 'afterInit' : null,   // an event handler called after template initialisation 'beforeDestroy' : null,
-            'afterDestroy' : null,

 | Option | Data-Attr | Defaults | Type | Description |
 | --- | --- | --- | --- | --- |